mostly-ai/mostlyai/README.md

 Use `pip` (or better `uv pip`) to install the official `mostlyai` package via PyPI.
 Python 3.10 or higher is required.

-It is highly recommended to install the package within a dedicated virtual environment using `uv`.
+It is highly recommended to install the package within a dedicated virtual environment using `uv` (see [here](https://docs.astral.sh/uv/)):

 <details>